Reboot (Wonder Girls album): Singles and promotion

 On July 29, a promotional video for the release of Reboot was released on YouTube.
 "I Feel You" served as the lead single for the album, being released on August 2.
 It was accompanied by a music video directed by Lumpens, which premiered on the same day on JYP Entertainment's YouTube channel.
+"I Feel You" and its music video are heavily inspired by 1980s music, similar to the group's 2008 single "So Hot".
+It takes place in 1987 and shows each member playing her own respective instrument.
+KBS considered the music video to be "too sexy and revealing" and only aired the video after certain dance moves were cut.

-It takes place in 1987 and shows each member playing her own instrument and also solo scenes.
-It is their first single since Sunye's and Sohee's departures and their first single since 2008's "Nobody" to feature Sunmi.
+"I Feel You" is their first single since Sunye's and Sohee's departures and their first single since the English version release of "Nobody" (2009) to feature Sunmi.
 The song was promoted on major South Korean music shows, starting on August 8 on KBS's Music Bank; on those shows, they also performed other tracks from the album, including "Candle", "Back", and "Rewind".
 They also appeared on variety shows, including MBC every1's Weekly Idol.
 In addition, the group appeared on various radio shows.

 The songs "Candle" (featuring Paloalto) and "Rewind" had dance practice videos released on YouTube on August 11 and 20, respectively.

-Reception

 Critical reception

 Reboot received critical acclaim; it was ranked number one on Billboard's list of the 10 Best K-pop Albums of 2015 with editor Jeff Benjamin praising the record's thematic concept: "Reboot showcases the importance of a concept and what happens when an act believes in that concept. [...]
 It’s that type of dedication to your concept, nay art, that makes for a body of work that rises above the rest.
 As previously mentioned, this year was filled with a spectacular amount of K-pop album releases, but the best comes when the act fully embraces what makes them unique." iTunes Japan named it the best K-pop album of the year while Korean music webzine Idology ranked it the year's third best album, with critic Squib writing that "What the Wonder Girls are rebooting here is not their careers, but a 'real taste of K-pop'."

 Billboard named Reboot the fourth best K-pop album of the 2010s decade in 2019, hailing the LP as a "testament to the power of pre-established musical genres as a transformative means of expressing oneself".
 They remarked that it's not a "rehash", "it's a reboot."
+Cielo Perez from Paste ranked it the 8th greatest K-pop album of all time, writing that "there’s something for everyone to latch onto and obsess over on this album—a true benchmark of brilliance."